gugucuquinha2/UnityUITricks/README.md

 # Unity UI Tricks
 Unity project with tips and tricks for UI in Unity.
 This project will work as a compilation of cool interactions/animations for UI I've done.
 Each trick includes a demo of use.

 *This is a sample project made with Unity 2019.2.6 (but it should work on previous and following versions).
-You can use the included Unity Package to use this tool in other projects.*
+You can use the included Unity Packages to use this tricks in other projects.*

 ![Demo_gifs](Demo_gifs/GustavoCarneiro_UI_NavBar_Complete.gif)